Why Temperatures vary at Sea Level?

 - T is the temperature of the surface of the Sun at 6,0000 Kelvin

-- RSun is the radius of the Sun in meters as shown in the figure above; and
+- RSun is the radius of the Sun in meters as shown in the formula above; and

-- D is the distance from the Sun to the Earth’s surface in meters as shown in the figure above.
+- D is the distance from the Sun to the Earth’s surface in meters as shown in the formula above.

 It is therefore found that the radiation intensity reaching the Earth from the Sun is 1,366 Watt/m2.